Xiong'an

 Challenges:

-• Government-Mandated Development ≠ Real Success – Many relocations to Xiong’an are forced, not voluntary.
+• Government-Mandated Development Not Translating to Real Success: Many relocations to Xiong’an are forced, not voluntary.
 Even SOEs are dragging their feet on moving in, and private investment is extremely limited.

 Year Event Population